Career Advice

 Peter Hogler

 You checked your email for the third time today.
-The rejection came at 2pm - a template.
+The rejection came at 2pm, a template.
 "After careful consideration..."

 You close the laptop.
 You have heard this five times now.

 The voice in your head says "maybe I am just not good enough."
-That voice is wrong - but it is loud.
+That voice is wrong, but it is loud.

+Surveys of over 2,000 job seekers found that nearly half say the search negatively impacts their mental health.
 Interview rejection depression is real.
 Job search burnout is real.
 The feeling that you are falling behind while everyone else moves forward is real.

-But the pattern that got you here - apply, interview, get rejected, feel terrible, apply again with the same answers - does not have to keep repeating.
-This post is about breaking that cycle.
-Not with positivity.
-With a system.
+But the pattern that got you here (apply, interview, get rejected, feel terrible, apply again with the same answers) does not have to keep repeating.

 A job interview is not a test of what you know.
-It is a test of who you are - your story, your communication, your judgment under pressure.
+It is a test of who you are: your story, your communication, your judgment under pressure.

 When they say no, it feels like they rejected you as a person.
 That is why interview rejection hits harder than a failed exam or a missed deadline.

 There is also the asymmetry.
 You spent hours preparing, researching the company, picking an outfit, rehearsing answers.
 They spent 30 minutes with you and made a decision.
-The investment was not equal, and the rejection does not come with an explanation.

 After two or three rejections, the self-doubt compounds.
 You start second-guessing answers that were fine.
 You start dreading the phone screen instead of looking forward to the conversation.